oguzalb/panpazilla/README.md

 displays help, hardcoded for now

 ##=dedi plugin=
-A scheme subset language plugin, it includes a very basic parser that ignores what it cant parse
+A scheme subset language (Dedi Programming Language) plugin, it includes a very basic parser that ignores what it cant parse
 Dedi interpreter is included
 examples: